The most common signs and symptoms of constipation are:

 Rather than relying on just symptoms of constipation, most doctors diagnose somebody with constipation when they pass hard stools less than three times a week.

-But really what it's normal is to have one to three soft bowel movements each day.
+But really what is normal is to have one to three soft bowel movements each day.

 Optimal intestinal transit time is 12 to 24 hours, so if you have only three bowel movements a week, your transit time is 56 hours, which is way too long.